0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/zk-query-language.md

+// [ ] TODO: update example of the query language when new JS library is available

 # Query Language

 The <a href="https://docs.iden3.io/protocol/main-circuits/#credentialatomicquerysig" target="_blank">`Atomic Query Signature Circuit`</a> and <a href="https://docs.iden3.io/protocol/main-circuits/#credentialatomicquerymtp" target="_blank">`Atomic Query MTP`</a> circuits have been designed as generic circuits to do the zk verification based on users' claims.